 WhatsApp Group admins can invite users to groups through links, social shares and even QR codes.
 Source: Quora

-Both WhatsApp Groups and WhatsApp Broadcast Lists also have untapped potential for content marketing.
+WhatsApp Groups also have untapped potential for content marketing.
 Since WhatsApp lets you send links, images, videos, PDFs and more, why not set up a newsletter-style distribution model where people sign up to get sent your latest ebooks, blog articles, and videos?
 But again, consider WhatsApp rules around promotional messaging, and seek permission from them if you feel you may not be complying.

 BBC Africa experimented with WhatsApp content distribution with their “Young, Angry and Connected” video series, which sent short clips to WhatsApp users who signed up to follow it.
 The result was a major success on an unconventional comms channel: